ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Dynamic limits with parameterized windows

-The policy conveyed by the RateLimit header field states that The policy conveyed by the RateLimit header field states that the server accepts 100 quota units per minute.
+The policy conveyed by the RateLimit header field states that the server accepts 100 quota units per minute.

 To avoid resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

-The remaining keyword then advertises
 The remaining keyword then advertises only 9 quota units for the next 50 seconds to slow down the client.

-Note that the server could have lowered even the other values in the RateLimit header field: this specification values in the RateLimit header field: this specification does not mandate any relation between the field values contained in subsequent responses.
+Note that the server could have lowered even the other values in the RateLimit header field: this specification does not mandate any relation between the field values contained in subsequent responses.